MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/Session 3.md

    - **Perception Check (DC 14)**:
      - Success: You sense no immediate physical danger, but the room is charged with powerful, lingering magic.
 The area around the circle and the circle itself are the sources of this energy.
-     - Failure: The room feels oppressive and heavy with magical energy, but you do not notice any specific threats.

 #### As you begin inspecting the circle, room, or barrier - Or as you simply walk toward the barrier...